alliander-opensource/equigy-client/CONTRIBUTING.md

 taken to make sure the value of the password field doesn't end up in any object that lives in memory for longer than the duration of the OAuth token request.

-## Dependencies

-This library has been designed to have only minimal dependencies, in order to be very light-weight while still being compatible with the widest range of application frameworks, like Java EE or Spring Boot.

 ## Community Guidelines